KumarGit01/KumarGit01/README.md

 - A commitment to creating a harmonious blend of nature and code.

 🌱 **Current Projects:**
-- 🌺 [Project Bloom] - Growing a garden of beautiful code.
+- 🌺 [REAL-ESTATE] - Growing a garden of beautiful code.
-- 🌲 [Project Canopy] - Building the tallest tree in the GitHub forest.
+- 🌲 [MOVIE APP] - Building the tallest tree in the GitHub forest.

 🌿 **Connect with Me:**
 - 🐦 [Twitter](https://twitter.com/yourhandle) - Follow my bird songs!